jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Proposal/readme.md

             <strong>Option 1: Sleepy Symphony</strong><br>
             <div class="right-align">
               <ul>
-            This page invites users to explore and customize alarm options.
             In the Sleep Symphony section, users can enjoy a personalized relaxation experience before bedtime.
-This feature enables users to customize their alarm sounds, creating a tranquil atmosphere conducive to starting a new day.
-Leveraging sophisticated algorithms, such as tracking the number of times a certain alarm is used within the system, it highlights the currently most trending alarm among app users.
+There are twenty predefined music, ten classical music and ten white noise inside the Sleep Symphony.
+Besides this twenty music, user also alllowed to add their favorite music into the Sleep Symphony.
+The music that added will be classified into FavM class.
             </div>
         </li>
     </ul>